thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 $nbTotalCells = $resultSet->recude(fn (?int $carry, array $records) => ($carry ??
 0) + count($records));

-//$records contains the total number of celle contains in the $resultSet
+//$records contains the total number of cells contains in the $resultSet
 ```

 The closure is similar as the one used with `array_reduce`.